Fazilette is the daughter of Haida Khan, in whose memory the charity is dedicated.

 “I believe it is our duty to protect the environment for each and every species for their survival, and for future human generations to enjoy.
 Simply jettisoning our rubbish where we can no longer see it is not sustainable.
 We all need to act now.”

 Julie has had a varied career, mostly working in pre-press.
-She takes an active role in producing print material for the charity as well as provides unparalleled support.
+She takes an active role in producing print material for the charity as well as providing unparalleled support.